tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The noise transmissions don't have any data or modulation, just a center frequency, bandwidth, power, and configurable arbitrary signal shape in frequency and time.
 It also has duration and sleep interval parameters.

-Here is the configuration in omnetpp.ini pertaining to the radio settings:
+Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>` pertaining to the radio settings:

 .. literalinclude:: ../omnetpp.ini
    :start-after: radio settings